simone-garzia/object-recgnition-flask/README.md

-# object-recgnition-flask
+# flask-obj-detection
-Flask client/server creating a bounding box of a rectangle using a cnn
+Flask client/server pulling a bounding box of an image target from a model network